Adding and Managing a Regular Switch Configuration Profile

 You can sort the list of configuration profiles by profile name, type, or venues by clicking the associated column header.

-You may navigate to Administration > Timeline > Activities to view the entries for these actions, such as the date and time of the actions, and whether it was a success or failure.
+You can navigate to Administration > Timeline > Activities to view entries for these actions, such as the date and time, and whether each action succeeded or failed.